Designing Across Cultures: A Hybrid UX Research Case for TankMix

 Global Product Manager Recommendations

-The redesigned TankMix application — publicly available on the App Store and Google Play — reflects the direct implementation of research findings into product architecture.
+The redesigned TankMix application — publicly available on the new version the App Store and Google Play — reflects the direct implementation of research findings into product architecture.
 The active search capability, multi-product mixing functionality, and unified interface structure validated through this research program are now live features serving a global user base of farmers and agrochemical technicians worldwide.
-This research program demonstrates how hybrid mixed-methods UX research, grounded in cross-cultural behavioral analysis and inferential statistical modeling, can translate directly into product innovation at global scale.
-The foundational theoretical lens applied throughout this work derives from the Dissonant Imagination framework — a generative research model developed for cross-cultural design contexts.

 © 2025 Miguel Palau.
 All rights reserved.

-This case study is an original work produced by Miguel Palau, Anthropologist, during his role at Yara International.
-The purpose of this publication is demonstrative and academic, in compliance with applicable legal and confidentiality requirements.
+This case study is an original work produced by Miguel Palau, Anthropologist, during his role as a UX Senior Researcher for Yara International.
+The purpose of this publication is demonstrative as part of my portfolio, in compliance with applicable legal and confidentiality requirements.

 Citation